 Urinary bladder cancer

-Where can you have bladder cancer treated in Munich?
+Where can you have irradiation performed in Munich?

 Radiation of bladder tumor is usually used in combination with chemotherapy because the cytostatic drugs used enhance the efficiency of X-rays in destroying cancer cells.
 Radiochemotherapy, in combination with TUR, may also be an alternative to bladder removal.
 The therapy results can be good, but the treatment is exhausting.

 Radiation therapy uses high-energy beams.
 The goal is to damage cell growth in order to inhibit the spread of cancer cells in the body.
-In this way, the risk of relapse is also reduced.
+In this way, the risk of relapse for the patient is also reduced.